YahavGerhard/chacha20-hardware-accelerator/README.md

 * **Real-time Processing:** The keystream undergoes a **real-time** bitwise XOR operation with the incoming AXI-Stream plaintext, outputting ciphertext immediately with minimal latency.

 ## Pre-Hardware Verification (Simulation)
-Before physical deployment, the design was rigorously verified using a custom **Verilog Testbench** in Vivado Simulator.
+Prior to hardware implementation, the design was verified using a custom **Verilog Testbench** in Vivado Simulator.
-* **Testbench Methodology:** The testbench utilizes modular **Tasks** to run multiple scenarios, ensuring functional accuracy against official **RFC 7539 Standard Test Vectors**.
+* **Testbench Methodology:** The testbench uses modular **Tasks** to run multiple test cases, ensuring functional accuracy against **RFC 7539 Standard Test Vectors**.
-* **Waveform Analysis:** Simulation waveforms confirm the timing integrity of the ARX pipeline.
+* **Waveform Analysis:** Simulation results confirm the timing integrity of the ARX pipeline.
 Once the 20-round computation is complete, the `valid` flag triggers the real-time streaming phase.
-* **Waveform Evidence:**
 ![Simulation Waveform](simulation_waveform.png)

 ## Verification & On-Board Validation